korhox/dynmap-map-logo/README.md

 Upload your logo to `/plugins/dynmap/web/images/` with name korho-logo.png.
 Recommended image resolution is 420x150.
 Image height can varie with your logo style.
 Image can be bigger or smaller, but it will impact the look of it.
 You can change the width (and therefore in height as well) of image with CSS changing value of `max-width` defined in CSS (within <style>-tags).

 # Adding logo without linking and hover effect
+Image is just always there and really does nothing.
 ## Step 1
 Open `index.html` in your server directory `/plugins/dynmap/web/`